 This is a skill development course based on English written text analysis and American Sign Language equivalent meaning and appropriate interpretation with conceptual accuracy.
 Students will engage in the analysis, discussion and translation of ASL and/or English texts from one language into the other.
 Student demonstration of translations will be used to discuss meaning of message and degrees of equivalency.
 The discourse style of American English and Sign Language usage will be analyzed to distinguish the patterns of low and high context usage, linguistic structure and cultural differences.
-Prerequisites: DCS 216 with a grade of "C" or better or concurrent enrollment in DCS 216 and Reading Proficiency.
+Prerequisites: DCS 216 with a grade of "C" or better or concurrent enrollment in DCS 216 and Reading Proficiency

 DCS 218.
-Interpreter Field Experience II.
+Interpreter Field Experience.
 2 Credit Hours.

-Interpreter Field Experience II is an intermediate school-to-work course.
+Interpreter Field Experience is an intermediate school-to-work course.
 Students interpret in settings that do not require a professional interpreter.
 Practicum interpreting is combined with instruction to prepare and debrief assignments.
 Topics include professional organizations, state certification, qualifications, preparation time and resources, practical situational factors, and professional presentation and behavior.

-Prerequisites: DCS 211 with a grade of "C" or better, DCS 223 with a grade of "C" or better, and Reading Proficiency
+Prerequisites: DCS 211 with a grade of "C" or better and Reading Proficiency